-You would want to copy just that one section from one showcase to another, without having to recreate all the same slides with the same hotspots in the other showcase.
+You would want to copy just that one section from one showcase to another, without having to redo all the work you did on slides with the same hotspots in the other showcase.

-There is a way to do this in Showcase, using the 'Existing Slides' dialog.
+Luckily, there is a way to do this in Showcase, using the 'Existing Slides' dialog!
 However, you have to be very careful about setting up your showcases properly in advance before using this feature.